Learn about stormwater management practices and habitat restoration at Discovery Point.

 A 1,050-gallon cistern collects and stores water from the 1/3 of the roof for irrigation.
 The cistern completely fills in a 1″ rain event.
 Overflow water drains to the spiral raingarden via the runnel wall—an artistic stone wall that conveys water behind the building.

 At Discovery Point, through an ongoing process, we are restoring native plant communities and removing invasive species, such as buckthorn, non-native honeysuckle, burdock, and garlic mustard.
-In February 2017, the first phase of restoration will begin on the southeastern portion of the property.
+In February 2017, the first phase of restoration began on the southeastern portion of the property.

 Learn More About It